“There are so many beaches to choose from I can’t decide where to stay to stay in Goa. How do I find the best beach in Goa for my trip?’

 A long wide beach with loads of cheap beach huts, more hippie clothing stalls than Glastonbury, every alternative therapy you’ve ever heard of and some you never thought existed, the odd drumming circle and a laid back, friendly vibe.
 Plus, climb over the rocks and go paragliding over cute Kalacha beach and swim in the sweet lake.

-Anjuna and Vagator - these beaches became popular in the days of the hippie trail and some people never left!
+These beaches became popular in the days of the hippie trail and some people never left!
 Good choice of cheap accommodation and beach shacks, a friendly vibe that attracts a lot of long stayers, trance parties and the infamous Anjuna flea market.
 Vagator’s beaches are rocky but the cliffs are charismatic whereas Anjuna’s beach is more sandy and better for swimming.

 Beautiful beach with colourful, affordable beach huts, plenty of beach shacks and eating and drinking options but as it gets busier every year it feels more mainstream, not so much the hippie or party scene up north.

 The Best Beaches in Goa for Yoga

 The wide, flat beaches of Mandrem, Ashwen and Morjim merge into each with a still low key, chilled out scene that is popular with long staying Russians, with many great yoga schools and are also a nesting ground of rare olive ridley turtles!

 This backpacker and hippie haven has every natural healing and alternative therapy you could ever think of, and some that you never knew existed and the general vibe is awesome if this is your kind of thing.

-Anjuna and Assago (a cute village slightly inland) have some great international yoga schools and a vibe that makes alternative types, yogis and hippy long stayers feel at home.
+This area is home to some great international yoga schools and a vibe that makes alternative types, yogis and hippy long stayers feel at home.

-If you love Goa and don't want to leave then the good news is that living in Goa can be really affordable!
-Check out my guide about how to rent a house in Goa.Patnem - Just around the corner from popular Palolem is Patnem, another beautiful beach but one that is a lot quieter than Palolem these days and has a good community and range of affordable apartments to rent and call home for a few months.
+Just around the corner from popular Palolem is Patnem, another beautiful beach but one that is a lot quieter than Palolem these days and has a good community and range of affordable apartments to rent and call home for a few months.

 Popular with long staying Russians but even if you can’t read Cyrillic you can find a nice and cheap apartment or house to rent for the season in a chilled out environment

-Anjuna and Vagator - alternative communities and many long stayers (some who never even left from the days of the hippy trail!)
+Alternative communities and many long stayers (some who never even left from the days of the hippy trail!)
 Look out for the ‘House for Rent’ signs and find somewhere to chill out and enjoy the unique Goan vibes for a few months.